mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Calcium Imaging Data.md

 nwb = setCClampSeries(nwb, input)
 ...
 ```
-The data is transposed os that individual recording sweeps correspond to the first dimension.
+The data is transposed so that individual recording sweeps correspond to the first dimension.
 The function code is given below:
 ```python
 ...
 if input['dendriteID'] in 'bottom':